Anwit16/Hawkins_Board/README.md

 ## What it looks like

-- Dark Upside Down aesthetic — deep blacks, red glow, Nosifer font
+- Dark Upside Down aesthetic
 - 26 Christmas lights across the top (A–Z) that can spell out words letter by letter
-- Real-time stroke sync — your partner sees your drawing as you draw it
+- Real-time stroke sync - your partner sees your drawing as you draw it
 - Waiting room with admin admit/deny — nobody gets in without your permission
 - "The Gate is Open" cinematic sequence when a second user joins